OjaswinKohli/neurodesktop/kubeflow-Pipelines-Setup/README.md

 The Neurodesktop container runs on the same machine as the Minikube cluster that hosts Kubeflow Pipelines.
 To ensure that Neurodesktop’s neuroimaging tools are available within the pipelines, CVMFS-CSI is used to expose the necessary modules and tools.
 A Persistent Volume Claim (PVC) is created within the cluster, allowing these resources to be accessed by the runtime image executing the Jupyter notebooks.

-## 2. Prerequistes
+## 2. Prerequisites
-- Minikube: Used to deploy Kubeflow Pipelines on a local Kubernetes cluster.
+- Minikube (Used to deploy Kubeflow Pipelines on a local Kubernetes cluster).
-- Docker: Required for running Neurodesktop.
+- Docker (Required for running Neurodesktop).
+- Processor should have x86 Architecture.

 ## 3. Setup Guide